McCrudden at the double for Institute

 The visitors had half a chance on two minutes but Alan Sullivan's tame left footed strike from 20 yards failed to trouble 'Stute keeper Marty Gallagher.

-Institute's Michael McCrudden, who netted their winner on the opening day, went close on eight minutes, but after picking up Ronan Doherty's pass, his curling effort sailed just over Berratt Turker's crossbar.
+Institute's McCrudden, went close on eight minutes, but after picking up Ronan Doherty's intelligent pass, his curling effort sailed just over Turker's crossbar.

 It took 'Stute six minutes to make their man advantage count as they broke the deadlock from the penalty spot on 36 minutes.

-McCrudden's clever feet caught out Eamon Scannell and the Town defender brought the striker down, after dusting himself down he stepped up and slotted the resulting spot-kick low into the bottom left hand corner.
+McCrudden's clever feet caught out Scannell and the Town defender brought the striker down, after dusting himself down the ex-Newcastle United starlet, stepped up and slotted the resulting spot-kick low into the bottom left hand corner.

 Town made a change at the break with Seanan Foster replacing Francis McCaffrey and the substitute made a super last ditch tackle to deny Stephen Curry, a cert goal, after the winger had broken the offside trap.